Good Friday Sermons

 Almost every year, one of the devotions held was Jesus last words, the 7 last words or short sayings Jesus was able to say.

 Each word took about 15-20 minutes.
 First a meditation was read, taken from the bible account of Jesus crucifixion, ending with the word Jesus said.
 Then a period of silent reflection.
 Then the word was sung by a choir in Latin.
 Then prayers were said, and hymns were sung by all.
 The people took turns seated, standing, and kneeling.

-Good Friday Sermons - 7 Words Found in the Bible
+These 7 Words Are Found in the Bible

 Each of these words is found in one of the 4 gospel accounts of the crucifixion.
 Only the 4th word is found in 2 accounts.
 Matthew records 1, Mark records 1 Luke records 3, and John records 3.